Japan: Where Tradition Meets The New

 Things to do Around Japan

 The Nippon country offers travelers an inspiring insight into its incredible culture and traditions.
-Japan is on top of many travel lists because it offers unique travel experiences that can be found only in Japan.
-You are bound to see once in a lifetime experiences no matter where you look, from watching a sumo match to eating at a famous themed cafe.
+Japan is at the top of many travel lists because it offers unique experiences found nowhere else.
+You are bound to see once-in-a-lifetime experiences no matter where you look, from watching a sumo match to eating at a famous themed cafe.

-Japan offers traditional experiences by staying the night at a traditional ryokan, bather in an onsen, see how sake is made in a brewery tour.
-P.S you might even see snakes in sake.
+Japan offers traditional experiences, including staying the night at a traditional ryokan, bathing in an onsen, and learning how sake is made on a brewery tour.
+P.S.
+You might even see snakes in sake.
 Watching a sumo wrestling match and dressing up in a kimono is also part of Nippon’s traditional culture.

-The new, contemporary part of Japan offers you the experience of having dinner at the Robot Restaurant, visiting a themed cafe, Go-Kart through Tokyo as a real-life Mario Kart, and experiencing the electric city of Akihabara, and eat your way through Harajuku.
-When visiting Japan, always look out for gift shops and buy yourself a souvenir, it will always remind you of the pleasant experience that Japan can offer.
+The new, contemporary part of Japan offers you the experience of having dinner at the Robot Restaurant, visiting a themed cafe, Go-Kart through Tokyo as a real-life Mario Kart, experiencing the electric city of Akihabara, and eating your way through Harajuku.
+When visiting Japan, be sure to look out for gift shops and buy a souvenir; it will always remind you of the pleasant experience that Japan has to offer.

-If you are a Lego fan, you will find out in the Japanese toy shops have similar Lego toys, called nanoblock.
-Nanoblock toys are exclusive Japanese, and getting one of those will surely impress you if you like building with blocks.
-These toys are not only for children but also for adults because these toys have all kinds of themes, from building planes and animals to building your favorite anime characters, like the ones from Dragon Ball or Pokemon.
+If you are a Lego fan, you will find that Japanese toy shops offer similar Lego toys, called Nanoblock.
+Nanoblock toys are exclusive to Japan, and owning one will surely impress you if you enjoy building with blocks.
+These toys are not only for children but also for adults, as they feature a wide range of themes, from building planes and animals to recreating your favorite anime characters, such as those from Dragon Ball or Pokémon.

 Tokyo

 Tokyo is the largest metropolitan in the world, and it has enough activities and sights to keep you busy for weeks.
-Tokyo embraces everything traditional vs. modern throughout the city, from luxury hotels to capsule hotels, from Michelin star restaurants to ramen bars, from ordering from a vending machine and seeing skyscrapers next to temples.
+The city embodies a unique blend of tradition and modernity, from luxury hotels to capsule hotels, from Michelin-starred restaurants to ramen bars, and from ordering from vending machines to seeing skyscrapers alongside temples.
 These beautiful contradictions make Tokyo such a unique place and an exciting city that appeals to everyone of all ages.

 cherry blossom